openfaas/openfaas.github.io/_posts/2020-04-17-introducing-faasd.md

 ## Wrapping up

-OpenFaaS is best run on Kubernetes, but this does come with a learning curve and for some teams, an ongoing maintenance cost. faasd presents a new option for teams that want to start out with Serverless and keep it both open-source and portable too.
+OpenFaaS is best run on Kubernetes, but this does come with a learning curve and for some teams, an ongoing maintenance cost.
+Whilst Kubernetes is great for scaling up and scaling out, scaling down can be just as important, and that's where faasd comes into its own.  faasd presents a new option for teams that want to start out with Serverless and keep it both open-source and portable too.

-We hope that faasd could provide a way for us to deprecate support for Docker Swarm, which is currently made available via [faas-swarm](https://github.com/openfaas/faas-swarm).

-> If you're using OpenFaaS with Swarm in production, I'd strongly suggest that you get in touch to discuss your requirements: [support@openfaas.com](mailto:support@openfaas.com).

 * For production use and scale-out - use OpenFaaS on Kubernetes or k3s
 * For local development and edge/Raspberry Pi - use OpenFaaS on k3s or Kubernetes
 * Small teams / no-clustering: use faasd

-Read more on the [deployment page](https://docs.openfaas.com/deployment/)
+Read more on the [OpenFaaS deployment page](https://docs.openfaas.com/deployment/)

+Are you still using Docker Swarm in production?

+We hope that faasd could provide a way for us to deprecate support for Docker Swarm, which is currently made available via [faas-swarm](https://github.com/openfaas/faas-swarm).

+> If you're using OpenFaaS with Swarm in production, I'd strongly suggest that you get in touch to discuss your requirements: [support@openfaas.com](mailto:support@openfaas.com).

 ### You're not on your own!